 Introduction

 Insects form the essential pillar of ecosystem services (Sanmartín-Villar and Cordero-Rivera, 2024) and serve as bioindicators of environmental health (Chowdhury et al., 2023).
 They play a fundamental role in maintaining a healthy ecosystem, yet their diversity remains under-documented.
 Moreover, the insect biodiversity is threatened globally.
 Seed weevil was observed to damage on fruits of jamun and cause economic losses (Dodiya et al., 2023).
-The primary drivers of insect species decline include: i) habitat loss due to agricultural expansion and urbanisation; ii) pollution, mainly due to use of synthetic pesticides and fertilisers; iii) biological factors, including pathogens and invasive species; and iv) climate change (Sánchez-Bayo and Wyckhuys, 2019).
+The primary drivers of insect species decline include: i) habitat loss due to agricultural expansion and urbanisation; ii) pollution, mainly due to the use of synthetic pesticides and fertilisers; iii) biological factors, including pathogens and invasive species; and iv) climate change (Sánchez-Bayo and Wyckhuys, 2019).
 The presence of Invasive Rugose spiralling whitefly, specifically in Punica granatum, Ficus religiosa, Ficus benghalensis, Borassus flabellifer, Cordia myxa, Pennisetum purpureum, Azadirachta indica and Citrus limon (Dodiya et al., 2024).
 Given the vital role of insects in ecosystems, documenting their presence across various environments is essential.
 Such efforts support species conservation and enhance biodiversity in environmental management programs (Verma et al., 2023).

-Bhimbandh Wildlife Sanctuary (BWS) hosts a diverse array of wildlife and is particularly renowned for its rich birdlife, with 147 bird species documented (Khan and Pant, 2017).
+Bhimbandh Wildlife Sanctuary (BWS) hosts a diverse array of wildlife and is particularly renowned for its rich birdlife, with 147 bird species documented.
+(Khan and Pant, 2017).
 However, no comprehensive checklist of insects specific to the sanctuary is currently available.
 This checklist aims to document the diverse insect groups present in BWS, providing a foundation for further exploration and study of its entomological diversity.

 Materials and Methods